huntertran/soen6441-riskgame/README.md

 # 3. Game Rule
 <a id="markdown-game-rule" name="game-rule"></a>

-We using the game rule from [hasbro](https://www.hasbro.com/common/instruct/risk.pdf)
+We using the game rule from [yura](http://domination.sourceforge.net/applet/help/rules.htm)

-> An offline version of the file is in `grades/GameRule.pdf`

 # 4. Problem statement
 <a id="markdown-problem-statement" name="problem-statement"></a>